 Over 130 years ago, Coca-Cola was sold in barrels at American drug stores and pharmacies.
 Alcohol was distributed in the same way.
 But while alcohol was taxed at the time, soft drinks were not.
 So, the Coca-Cola Company began painting its barrels red in order to help customs and tax officials distinguish them from barrels of booze.

 You won’t find this beverage’s famous hue in any Pantone color registries, though; it is actually a combination of three different shades of red.
-The logo’s typography, on the other hand, is an official font.
-Called “Spencerian,” it has been associated with the brand since the 1900s.
+The Coca-Cola logo’s typography, on the other hand, is an official font.
+Called “Spencerian,” it has been associated with the brand since the late 1800s.
+But who is the person behind the iconic script?
+It was not the creator, but his bookkeeper Frank M Robinson, after he suggested that the two C’s would look attractive in advertising.

-That said, the Coca-Cola label hasn’t always looked the same as it does today.
+That said, the Coca-Cola logo hasn’t always looked the same as it does today.
+A few years after it’s inception, the logo swapped the swirly font for a more gothic style.
+This only lasted a year.
 Find out what other famous company logos looked like when they were young.